Evaluation

 Assessed and improved early childhood dental and vision programs through the design and implementation of an evaluation framework that engaged broad interests from health professionals and health authorities across British Columbia.

-Evaluated health promotion, health protection and disease prevention initiatives undertaken by the provincial health authority in British Columbia, which lead to recommendations for program improvement and enhanced health promotion and population health planning.
+Evaluated health promotion, health protection and disease prevention initiatives undertaken by the Provincial Health Services Authority in British Columbia, which lead to recommendations for program improvement and enhanced health promotion and population health planning.

-- Provincial Health Services Authority, 2007
+- Provincial Health Services Authority (PHSA)

 Developed a comprehensive evaluation framework to assess the Interprofessional Network of British Columbia involving health care providers, academic interests, and health authority leaders and resulting in province-wide improvements to patient-centred care, interprofessional education, and collaborative practice.

-- The Interprofessional Network of British Columbia (In-BC), 2005 & 2006
+- The Interprofessional Network of British Columbia (In-BC)

 Worked to optimize the Full Service Family Practice Incentive Program through the development and application of a province-wide physician survey which examined program use, access, barriers, and level of satisfaction among general practice physicians in British Columbia.